 Typical Markups

 Most shops mark up glass upgrades by about 55% to 65%, depending on the cost and the local market’s capacity.
-This is a healthy margin that still feels fair to the customer.
+This is a healthy profit margin that still feels fair to the customer.

 Want to make pricing more appealing?
 Try bundling premium glass with matting or frame upgrades to offer it as a value package.